G-Research/fasttrackml/benchmarks/README.md

 ### Benchmarking Performance <a name="benchmarking-performance"></a>

-FastTrack ML benchmark suite allows you to test the performance of the FastTrackML project and compare it to MLFlow through the REST API.
+FastTrack ML benchmark suite allows you to test the performance of the FastTrack ML project and compare it to MLFlow through the REST API.
 We do this by orchestrating 4 containers to to be tested:
-- FasttrackML with sqlite
+- FastTrack ML with sqlite
-- FasttrackML with postgres
+- FastTrack ML with postgres
 - MLflow with sqlite
 - MLflow with postgres

-We then perform 2 categories of API benchmark tests on them using the K6 benchmarkign tool.
+We then perform 2 categories of API benchmark tests on them using the K6 benchmarking tool.
 The categories of tests are:
 - Logging (throughput)
 - Retrieval

 You run tests on any of these platforms in isolation for example:

-1. To test FastTrackML postgres in isolation:
+1. To test FastTrack ML postgres in isolation:

 ```bash
 docker-compose up logging_test_fasttrack_postgres